Special Call 3: Tornado Ready Quick Response Research

 - Participate in the Annual Natural Hazards Workshop and the Researchers Meeting in Broomfield, Colorado to share key research findings and lessons learned.

-The lead investigator, as designated in the proposal, must be from an academic institution based in the United States.
-Other co-leads, project assistants, or local collaborators do not have to be affiliated with a university or located in the U.S.—these additional individuals cannot, however, serve as the project lead and primary award recipient.
-All applicants are encouraged to collaborate with the larger community of scholars; weather, water, and climate enterprise practitioners; and community leaders in various study locations to leverage existing resources and advance ongoing activities.
+- The lead investigator, as designated in the proposal, must be from an academic institution based in a U.S. state, tribal region, or territory, including American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, or the U.S. Virgin Islands.
+Other co-leads, project assistants, or local collaborators do not have to be affiliated with a university or located in a U.S. state, tribal region, or territory—these individuals cannot, however, serve as the project lead and primary award recipient.

 Submit a Proposal